Information for your Taxes

 The 1099-K is an informational form that summarizes the sales activity of your account, which is designed to assist you in reporting your taxes.
 Every year, the United States IRS requires that Stripe, our payment processor, provide a 1099-K for each account that meets all of the following criteria in the previous calendar year:

-- The EIN or SSN used for your Stripe account
+- The EIN or SSN linked to your Stripe account

-- The number of charges that you’ve made with Stripe in the calendar year
+- The total number of charges you processed through Stripe

 Does my practice qualify for a 1099-K?

-- Your business is based in Illinois, Maryland, Massachusetts, Mississippi, Missouri, Virginia, or Vermont.
+- Your business is located in a state with lower state-level 1099-K reporting thresholds, which may require reporting regardless of federal limits (for example: Illinois, Maryland, Massachusetts, Mississippi, Missouri, Virginia, or Vermont).

-For more information on your Stripe 1099-K, you can reference this guide from Stripe: 1099-K forms issued by Stripe.
+For more details on how Stripe determines 1099-K eligibility, you can reference Stripe’s guide: 1099-K forms issued by Stripe.

 "Total Gross Volume” on 1099-K Form